mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 ## Post-contract work

-I'll never contact you after a job and ask you questions about your work or ask you to make changes for free.
+I'll never contact you after a job with questions about your work or requests for free changes.
 It's my responsibility to determine that you delivered everything I requested within the time we work together under contract.

 If I discover an issue in your work after I send you payment, I am responsible for fixing it myself or offering you additional billable hours.